What’s brilliant content without an audience to read it?

 Linking your Medium account to social media pages also allows other people to discover you.
 Medium works to ensure you’re easily discovered when you share something on Twitter or Facebook.
 Pro-tip: Elevate your hashtag game by using specific hashtags to self-promote yourself and make it easier to be grouped according to a niche topic.

-While you can connect with your current social media followers on Medium and incite new Medium followers from social media, you can also get more social media followers from Medium.
+While you can connect with your current social media followers on Medium and gain new Medium followers from social media, you can also get more social media followers from Medium.
 Your social media handles can be placed at the end of every article, so if your content is hitting its mark, you might find your social media numbers climbing from the exposure.

 3. Valuable post analytics